arsh-aps/Online-Movie-Store-DBMS/README.md

 # Online-Movie-Store-DBMS

-•Collaborated with 2 teammates to develop a database management system for an online movie store.
+This is a database management system designed to help manage an online movie store.

-•Designed and developed the database using relational diagrams, SQL and normalization rules.
+It allows for the tracking of inventory, customer information, billing, and reporting.

+Inventory management: Track movie titles, genres, ratings, and availability.

+Customer management: Keep track of customer information, including name, email, phone number, and payment method.

+Keep track of fanclubs customer sign up for as well as movie reviews left by customers.

-•Implemented a Bash and a Java user interface to query the database.
+Bash and Java user interface to query database.